danielmartinez/eClarin-legacy/README.md

 Why eClarin?
 ------------
 Yeah, that's a good question.
-All of this stuff is eChanter based and I can only thank the author for that, in a little tribute to him and using the word that we use to name this bagpipe part (clarin means chanter), I chose eClarin for this project.
+All of this stuff is eChanter based and I can only thank the author for that, in a little tribute to him and using the word that we use to name this bagpipe part (clarin means chanter), I chose eClarin for project name.

 Can I help with that?
 ---------------------